Protect your mob

 Respiratory Syncytial Virus (RSV)

-There is now a vaccine to protect babies from RSV.
 If you’re expecting, yarn to your GP about the free maternal RSV vaccine.
 It can help protect your bub from serious lung infections and keep them strong and healthy after birth.
 Click the link below to learn more about RSV pregnancy vaccination.

 Lung Foundation Australia’s Reconciliation Artwork